alexsander-projects/Rust-aws-s3-uploader/readme.md

 - The app has incredible performance, being able to use less than 500MB of RAM (depending on the buffer size parameter) and consumes an average of 10% of CPU (on a `r5.xlarge` on EC2, this one has an Intel Xeon 8175 Cpu, 4VCpus)
 - It works by spawning tasks with `tokio::spawn`, inside the loop it reads the file, uploads it, and `unwrap()`

+## Here's the loop part of the code:

 ```doctestinjectablerust
 let mut threads = vec![];